Cities Encompassed by the Region

 Exit at Wurzbach and turn left on Wurzbach.
 Turn right onto Floyd Curl.
 The McDermott Building (brown color) is on the left side.
 Our address is 8403 Floyd Curl Drive.
 Our phone # is 210-567-8355.

-The Clinical Pharmacy offices are located on the third floor of the McDermott Clinical Sciences Building.
+The Pharmacotherapy Division offices are located on the third floor of the McDermott Clinical Sciences Building.

 Computer Lab for Student Use

 Bikes must be registered with the University Police.
-Permits are $12.00 per year.
+Permits are free each year.
 There are bike racks nestled in a corner of the Student Services Building, along the sidewalk running from the parking lot between the building and the medical school lecture halls, outside the gross anatomy lab and elsewhere on campus.

 Be aware to abide by the speed limits set on campus, which are 15 mph.
-The University Police have been known to delve out tickets to anyone driving a few m.p.h. over the speed limit.
-They now have radar guns also.
+The University Police have been known to delve out tickets to anyone driving a few m.p.h. over the speed limit; they have radar guns and use them.

 After hours note: Students are allowed to park anywhere (except in handicapped spaces and reserved parking spaces in the garages) on campus after 5 p.m. on the weekdays and all day on the weekends.
 Sometimes the University police will hassle you if you don't have a valid permit.
 Just show your student I.D. and tell them you are going to the library to study and you should have minimal problems.
 If you are coming to campus after hours (especially to study in the gross labs), feel free to use the gated access located on the street adjacent to the dental school.
 The gate requires your I.D. to enter.

-The bookstore is located on the first floor of the Nursing Parking Garage.
-It carries the required textbooks, review books, office and computer supplies, candy, snacks, aspirin, cough drops, university logo clothing and gift items, greeting cards, etc. It is here that you will buy your medical instruments when you first get here.
-The ladies there are very helpful.
-Any time you have a problem with your equipment, they will take care of replacing it or getting it fixed.
-Gifts include greeting cards, picture frames, calendars, T-shirts, etc. Supplies include scrubs, dissecting kits, stethoscope, dental resin teeth, pens, etc.
+The bookstore is located on the first floor of the Parking Garage near the Nursing School.
+It carries the required textbooks, review books, office and computer supplies, candy, snacks, aspirin, cough drops, university logo clothing and gift items, greeting cards, etc. It is here that you will buy your medical instruments when you first arrive.
+The employees are very helpful; any time you have a problem with your equipment, they will take care of replacing it or getting it fixed.

 Also, check Half Price Books (corner of Huebner & IH10) for used textbooks.